 A label looks like

 Beta-13.16.
 There's a list of supported milestones (including Fedora's Alpha and Beta, but not Final - productmd uses RC instead).
 The first number is a public release number (RHEL has numbered milestone releases, unlike Fedora); the second is the respin value, which is considered more of a private/internal property.
-The system around which the scheme was designed appears to be that multiple "Alpha 1" respins are produced and tested and the final one is released as the public "Alpha 1" - thus the 'respin' concept covers approximately the same ground as Fedora's "TC" and "RC" composes.
+The system around which the scheme was designed appears to be that multiple "Alpha 1" respins are produced and tested and the final one is released as the public "Alpha 1" - thus the 'respin' concept covers approximately the same ground as Fedora's "TC" and "RC" composes used to.

 release number always set as 1, and the